 In 2015 a group of nine stem cell recipients came together for the first time as Anthony Nolan's Team AN to compete at the British Transplant Games in Newcastle Gateshead.
 They had an unforgettable experience, taking part in 17 events and coming home with 15 medals.

 Anthony Nolan has taken a team to the British Transplant Games every year since then.
 In 2019 our team of 17 won a total of 23 medals across a range of events in Newport, south Wales, including golf, 1500m, tennis, ball throw, cycling, walking, badminton and beanbag archery.

-The next British Transplant Games will take place in Leeds from 28th - 31st July 2022.
-Further details are here.
+The 2022 British Transplant Games will take place in Leeds from 28th - 31st July.
+Registration for this event has now closed.

-If you are interested in joining Team AN for the British Transplant Games, please email: firstname.lastname@example.org
+If you are interested in joining Team AN for a future British Transplant Games, please email: email@example.com

 The British Transplant Games website has further info and we answer some Frequently Asked Questions below.

 British Transplant Games - FAQs

 Transplant recipients of all ages can compete at the British Transplant Games, from the under 5s to the over 70s.